Interview with a guy who is not only still using the original, first-generation iPhone, but he doesn’t plan to upgrade anytime soon.

-While a large number of Americans anxiously await the arrival of iPhone 5 (speculated for September), we found a guy who is not only still using the original, 1st generation iPhone, he doesn’t plan to upgrade anytime soon.
-We caught up with David, a 35-year-old Physical Therapist living in New York, fascinated as to what makes him loyal to the original, knowing the advancements that continue to be made 5 years since the iPhone was introduced.
+While a large number of people anxiously await the arrival of the latest and greatest smartphone, we found a guy who is not only still using the original, first-generation iPhone, and he doesn’t plan to upgrade anytime soon.
+We caught up with David, a 35-year-old Physical Therapist living in New York, fascinated as to what makes him loyal to the original, knowing the advancements that continue to be made the 5+ years since the iPhone was introduced.

-MethodShop: *cringing* Tell us you’ve at least been offered the opportunity to upgrade your phone?
+Tell us you’ve at least been offered the opportunity to upgrade your first generation iPhone?

 David: I know it’s hard to believe, but I’m content with my phone.
-Although I can’t multitask, or ask Siri a question, I have Internet access, an iPod, camera, calendar, map, notes and a dozen or so apps, including Skype, Shazam, Facebook, Pandora, Yelp, YouTube and several games.
-And yes, I’ve been offered a new phone – My girlfriend even bought me an iPhone gift card 2 years back, but I used it for headphones instead.
+Although I can’t multitask or ask Siri a question, I have Internet access, an iPod, camera, calendar, map, notes, and a dozen or so apps, including Skype, Shazam, Facebook, Pandora, Yelp, YouTube and several games.
+And yes, I’ve been offered a new phone.
+My girlfriend even bought me an iPhone gift card two years ago, but I used it for headphones instead.

-David: I like having the original and the numerous and constant changes that have been made to every subsequent version have not deemed my phone obsolete.
+David: I like having the original.
+Also, the changes that have been made to every subsequent version have not deemed my phone obsolete.

-MethodShop: Yet, there are so many apps you can’t download without having iOS 5.
-Isn’t it frustrating that most app developers and Apple no longer care or fully support the 1st generation iPhone?
+Yet, there are so many apps you can’t download without having iOS 5 or higher.
+Isn’t it frustrating that most app developers and Apple no longer care or fully support the iPhone 1G?

-MethodShop: Well, it must be quite a conversation starter when people discover your retro phone.
+Well, it must be quite a conversation starter when people discover your retro smartphone?

-So there you have it folks.
-When Apple eventually announces the iPhone 5, one fan will remain unfazed by this news, perhaps immune to advancing technology and therefore won’t be standing in line with the rest of you.
-A guy who is content with what he has cause the reality is, it ain’t broke.
+So there you have it, folks.
+When Apple eventually announces the iPhone 5, one fan will remain unfazed by this news, perhaps immune to advancing technology and, therefore won’t be standing in line with the rest of you.
+A guy who is content with what he has because the reality is, it isn’t broke.

 What about you?
 Are you still using an “old” piece of technology in your everyday life?
 Tell us about it below in the comments!
 Your story might inspire us to write about you.
 For example, we recently blogged about creative uses for a 1G iPad.